savonet/book/video.md

 ### Test sources

+\TODO{See bug 1604, we should rename ffmpeg to video.testsrc, test it for sync and detail various test patterns}

 In case you do not have any video at hand to play, the sources `video.testsrc.ffmpeg` and `video.testsrc.gstreamer` can be used to generate test videos such as